dmitrychebayewski/airrotterdam/README.md

 ## [Air Quality Monitor (Rotterdam)](https://airrotterdam.herokuapp.com)

-This single-page web application will update you about the quality of air you're breathing anywhere in the Netherlands!
+This single-page web application updates you about the quality of air you're breathing in the Netherlands.

-The idea of this app was to give av overview what the air quality near Ahoy, Zuidplein in Rotterdam, is, so that the visitors of Eurovision Song Contest 2020 know what they're breathing.
+The idea of this app was to give an overview what the air quality near Ahoy, Zuidplein in Rotterdam, wass, so that the guests of the Eurovision Song Contest 2020 could be aware of the envirinment.

 Due to the outbreak of Covid-19 in Western Europe many activities in the Netherlands were put on hold.
 I was personally concerned about the quality of air surrounding us, and I asked myself, how significant
 the effect of our smart lock down on the air quality could be.

-So did the next dimension of the app materialize: "Travelling in time", and I added a feature which compared the real-time and historical measurements.
+So did the next dimension of the app materialize: "Travelling in time", a feature which compared the real-time and historical measurements.

 Finally, we found ourselves self-isolated in our houses.
-Never ever was our neighbourhood so important for us.
+Never before was our neighbourhood so important for us.
 So did the third dimension grow up: "Find your spot"".

-Let us have a look how it works.
+Let us have a look how the app works.

-Once you open the [application](https://airrotterdam.herokuapp.com) page, the browser page will look like this:
+Once you open the [application](https://airrotterdam.herokuapp.com) page (might take time), the browser page will look like this:

 <img src="https://trello-attachments.s3.amazonaws.com/5e77b3f063dc99362c7036b8/5e7f3476ba8e413822fb0b77/b9e02b25ea766feb016ad18f88c31da1/Air_monitor_-_Monitor.png" alt="application"/>